overthq/Habiti/README.md

 ## Contributing

-All forms of (positive) contribution are welcome to Market.
+Contributions are welcome.
 Be sure to check out the [contribution guidelines](.github/CONTRIBUTING.md) before contributing.

 ## Tech Stack